-Bob promptly sets down his wooden spoon.
-With immense pride, he carries across to the parlour table a crockery platter on which sits the scrawny, poorly plucked goose.
-The pile of stuffing is bigger than the goose a la Cratchit is one of the culinary miracles of our day, a living legend throughout the length and breadth of Camden Town!
+The marriage of roast goose and sage and onion stuffing a la Cratchit is one of the culinary miracles of our day, a living legend throughout the length and breadth of Camden Town!
 (He sets the platter down upon the table) The only remaining problem, my dears, is whether to put the stuffing inside the goose or the goose inside the stuffing.